RadAlpaca11/robot-experiments/Notes/CogACTnotes.md

 Access to model meta-llama/Llama-2-7b-hf is restricted.
 You must have access to it and be authenticated to access it.
 Please log in.
 ```

-After getting setup in HuggingFace we tried again.
+After getting setup in HuggingFace we tried again, and the access issue was solved.

-# Notes on CogACT
-- Improves performance with smaller model size
-- vision model and language models are separate, but combined and pre-trained
-- does it build it's own prompts?
-- kinda repeating?
-- Unseen means the first time?
-(We're pretty sure)
+Currently we are unable to run the model.
+It may have to do with some libraries being missing (TensorRT, and potentially more).
+It begins running and then stops at the same point every time when loading the VLM.
+The terminal does not give an error, it just stops outputting anything until we interrupt it.